 - Tap into their innate confidence by refocusing on ‘What’s Important NOW’ (W.I.N.),

 - Practice the 3Rs to Refocusing – Recognize, Regroup and Refocus.

 - Immediately practice applying WIN and the 3Rs to excel at work and in life!

 This program can be also be adapted to help leaders develop coaching practices to help their colleagues succeed without being overwhelmed by stressors.

 Number of coaches: 3 with at least one who’s visually impaired, and a psychology coach for the second part of the program

 Maximum number of participants: 25

-For: Leaders and Management personnel, Sport Teams, Sales Force, Uniformed Services,
+For: Leaders and Management personnel, Sports Teams, Sales Force, Uniformed Services,

 Please email firstname.lastname@example.org for more information.

 This program is developed by our National Coach, Hansen Bay.
-He also serves as a Coach Developer and Sport & Psychology Coach.
+He was the recipient of the Singapore Disability Sports Award 2019, and serves as a Coach Developer and Sport & Psychology Coach.
 Read more about him here.